i000313/test-repo/README.md

 word greater the probability of that word being correctly classified.

-# <a name="requirements"></a>Requirements
+# <a name="requirements"></a>Requirements & Downlod

-For running the application the following software must be installed:
+For running this application the following software must be installed:
 - `JRE (Java Runtime Environmen) 1.6` or higher;
 - Or `JDK (Java Development Kit)` 1.6 or higher.

+This application can be download [HERE](releases).

 # <a name="command-line"></a>Running in Command Line